 Secretary General, International Society of Internal Medicine

 Professor Kohler served as Director and chief physician of the Department of Internal Medicine at Tiefenau Hospital, Inselgruppe AG, and led the Experimental Haemostasis Group at the Department of Clinical Research, University of Bern, Switzerland, until transitioning to a full-time political career in 2018.
 Previously, he was Head of Internal Medicine at the Department of Trauma and Emergency Medicine at the University Hospital of Bern.
-In 1996, Professor Kohler was awarded a research fellowship at the University of Leeds, England, where he studied the role of blood coagulation factor XIII gene and its relationship to cardio- and cerebrovascular disease.
+In 1996, Professor Kohler was awarded a research fellowship at the University of Leeds, England, where he studied the role of the blood coagulation factor XIII gene and its relationship to cardio- and cerebrovascular disease.
 His research also explored the interactions between coagulation, fibrinolysis, and insulin resistance syndrome.
 Throughout his career, Professor Kohler played a pivotal role in merging public teaching hospitals around Bern, Switzerland’s capital, and contributed to initiatives aimed at advancing primary health care services.
-He has published over 100 research papers and participated in multiple national and international research projects.
+He has published more than 100 research papers and participated in several national and international research projects.
 His research interests include the role of coagulation factor XIII in vascular disease, genetics of factor XIII in relation to hemophilia and thrombosis, and the impact of common genetic variants on cardiovascular risk.
-Since transitioning into politics, Professor Kohler has served as a member of Parliament for the County of Bern, with a focus on health policy.
+Since transitioning into politics, Professor Kohler has served as a member of parliament for the County of Bern, with a focus on health policy.
 In 2017, he was elected as a full-time member of the local government, managing the Department for Education and Social Affairs.
-Professor Kohler holds Mastership in the American College of Physicians (MACP) and Secretary General of the International Society of Internal Medicine (ISIM).
+Professor Kohler holds Mastership in the American College of Physicians and serves as Secretary General of the International Society of Internal Medicine.

 Philip Kam-tao Li